Seneca High School Student Leaders Attend Kean University's "How to Be an Upstander" Workshop

 In July 2022, Seneca High School student leaders attended Kean University's Human Rights in Action Pre-College Program.
 The week-long training gave students an opportunity to refine their skills as Upstanders.

 Seneca High School Student Leaders Present at NJDOE Conferences

-For two consecutive summers, Seneca High School students have presented at the New Jersey Department of Education (NJDOE) Statewide Equity Conferences.
+For three consecutive summers, Seneca High School students have presented at the New Jersey Department of Education (NJDOE) Statewide Equity Conferences.

 In the summer of 2019, Seneca High School Assistant Principal Karen O'Neil and Seneca students Stephany Henske, Jewel Justice, Kylie Mitchell, Nathan Roseboro, and Jacob Walters facilitated an anti-bias workshop at the NJDOE Statewide Conference: Equity for All.
 Their workshop was called "Courageous Conversations: Learning to Recognize and Confront Bias and Discrimination."
 All of the Seneca students were previously trained by the Anti-Defamation League and they used activities that they had already implemented through Seneca's Peer Training Program.
 Participants were encouraged to recognize their inherent biases and combat discrimination within their schools and communities by confronting and challenging all forms of bigotry.
 Attendees participated in an interactive workshop designed to promote dialogue and self-reflection.

 ADL Peer Training Program

 Seneca High School is proud of our Anti-Defamation League Peer Training Program.
 Every other year, 25 students and two staff members are trained by the Anti-Defamation League.
 As noted by the ADL, "The Peer Training Program trains middle and high school students to understand and challenge bias and bullying; learn and practice anti-bias facilitation skills; and take on a leadership role to build understanding, respect and equity among members of a school community."